MicrosoftDocs/bi-shared-docs/docs/analysis-services/data-mining/choose-an-accuracy-chart-type-and-set-chart-options.md

 ---
-title: "Choose an Accuracy Chart Type and Set Chart Options | Microsoft Docs" ms.date: 05/01/2018 ms.prod: sql ms.technology: analysis-services
+title: "Choose an Accuracy Chart Type and Set Chart Options | Microsoft Docs"
+description: In this article, learn how to choose an accuracy chart type.
+You can also learn how to set chart options. ms.date: 05/01/2018 ms.prod: sql ms.technology: analysis-services